-Syntax Convention Meaning bold Bold is used for characters that must be used by you exactly as they appear-if you use them at all. italics Italics are used for characters that you must replace with real strings, numbers, variables, or other com- mands.

-{ } The syntax inside braces can be repeated.
+Syntax Convention Meaning bold Bold is used for characters that must be used by you exactly as they appear-if you use them at all. italics Italics are used for characters that you must replace with real strings, numbers, variables, or other commands. [] The syntax inside the brackets is optional.
+If you don't use this syntax, its default is used. { } The syntax inside braces can be repeated.